 - 2 Negative effects of smartphones on child development

 While it’s natural to focus on the negative effects of smartphone technology on teens, it’s also important to consider the educational benefits of smartphones.

 Students from elementary school to college can gain digital literacy and research abilities earlier than prior generations because of tiny laptops.

-I’ve gone over some of the good benefits of smartphones on kid development in this article.
+I’ve gone over some of the good benefits of smartphones on kid development in this article (The Effects Of Smartphones).

 Smartphone users are effectively preparing their children for future technology participation.

 Because some schools provide high-speed internet connections to kids, they can begin to better understand how to utilize their smartphones to search for online resources.

 This kind of access, according to one instructor profiled by USA Today, has a democratizing effect, which can help bridge the gaps between families of varied economic levels.

 Your child will learn the best way to surf the internet, protect their identity online and understand the importance of social media.